Grouchy Golf Blog

 Last Saturday, my top-10 BCS-ranked college football team went down in flames to a crappy inter-conference team that my high school team could beat.
 It was an embarrassing defeat that shot our season to holy hell.
 This comes on top of my pathetic NFL team scrapping the very bottom of the AFC cellar.
 As a result, I've been sent into a very deep and dark depression.
 As you can understand, the last thing I want to do right now is write about friggin' golf!

 I apologize to the handful of souls who visit this site weekly.
 However, I have made an appointment to see my therapist and maybe she'll bring me out of this funk soon.
-In the meantime, enjoy the post that I have updated with a video of Tiger Woods swinging the driver.
+In the meantime, enjoy the Eye of the Tiger post that I have updated with a video of Tiger Woods swinging the driver.
 You can learn so much from these videos!
 Good luck, and bye for now...

 Saturday, November 04, 2006 at 8:46 PM